lsst-sqre/sqr-066/index.rst

     .. code-block:: json

        {
-           "progress": 80, # integer, out of 100
+           "progress": 80,
-           "message": text, # text message (will be escaped for HTML) "html_message": html_text, # optional html-formatted message
+           "message": "text",
+           "html_message": "html_text"
        }

+    ``progress`` is a number out of 100 indicating percent completion.
+    ``html_message`` is optional and is used when rendering the message on a web page.

     This doesn't exactly match the event stream provided by the spawner.
     To convert, keep the current progress state and update it when a ``progress`` event is received, without emiting a new event.